denten-books/plain-text/1-chapter.md

 intertwining the histories of telecommunications and code control.
 A computational document or a book arises as a subset of control devices: the essence of distant writing is control.

+Return to Moreno.

+[^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
+@marche_literature_2012.

+[^ln1-ceruzzi]: See @ceruzzi_computing_2012, 11 who writes that "the modern
+computer is a convergence of separate streams of information handling, each with its own rich tradition of technological history."
+"One could add other antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

+[^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].

+[^ln1-infinite]: A true universal Turing machine would require a tape that is infinitely long.

+[^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard Universitiy's Collection of Historical Scientific Instruments in 2012.
+He writes, "my goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
+I wanted to build a machine that would be immediately recognizable as a Turing machine to someone familiar with Turing's work" [@davey_turing_2012].

+[^ln1-reading]:The Turing machine in effect gives us a concise minimally viable definition of "reading" and "becoming aware."
+Proper reading involves the appropriate internalization of the symbol, for both human and machine.

+[^ln1-cs]: Two separate departments offersing competing degrees in software engineering and computer science is a common occurance in North American universities.